a-n-rose/language-classifier/README.md

 You need a machine with at least 20GiB of free memory (I would aim for more).
 Make sure you can let this machine run for several hours for each step for each language (i.e. 1) download 2) extract MFCCs 3) train models)

 For required installations, please refer to the installations.md file.
-Currently, the installations.md file contains what is necessary for the processing of audiofiles

 ### Installing